felixjchen/neural-network/README.md

 Using only numpy.

-Using L2 Regularization and Cross-Entropy loss.
+Using L2 Regularization.

+Losses: Quadratic and CrossEntropy
+Activations: Sigmoid, Linear, ReLU